Alexander-Hung/alexander-hung.github.io/projects/bank-database-application.md

 <img class="img-fluid" src="../img/bank-database-application/interface.png">

      <sub>user-interface as showing</sub>

-In database program which will do: Add record, print all records, find record, delete record, write in to a file or read a file.
+In database program which will do: Add record, print all records, find record, and delete record.
+Here are some source code you can have a look.

+addRecord: by given user account numbers, name and address.
+This function will list the record in the correct position and soted in descending order of account numbers
+printAllRecords: print out all the record that database had recorded
+findRecord: find record(s) with a account number
+deleteRecord: delete record(s) with a account number

 Source: <a href="https://github.com/Alexander-Hung/alexander-hung.github.io/tree/main/projects/bank-database-application/code.c">/projects/bank-database-application/code.c</a>